Defiants-org/decentr.net/_posts/2019-07-05-Deconomics.md

 Sigh.
 So… blockchain.
 Not exactly fulfilling its potential in any realm, and alas, we (and obviously Holochain, which is demonstrably *not* blockchain) don’t think it ever can due to this increasingly restrictive, *Emperor’s New Clothes* masquerade we’re all compelled to go along with as a “decentralised” money solution.

 This is where we step in with our radical tech/deconomics.
 Fundamentally, it is simple: we need to remove money as an *impediment* for trade and exchanges (and the primary motivation for all human endeavour).
 Digital.
 Fiat.
 Copper alloy, paper and shekels and shells.
 All gotta be left at the door of our new deconomy.
 Put them out of your mind.
-“Money” of any kind is the past as regards Decentr’s internal NGI deconomics (which is not to say “get rid of” money or tokens *altogether*, just reappraise their use in a new kind of agent-centric economy).
+“Money” of any kind is the past as regards Decentr’s internal web 3.0 deconomics (which is not to say “get rid of” money or tokens *altogether*, just reappraise their use in a new kind of agent-centric economy).

 Relax.
 Adopt a new mindset and our new paradigm becomes clear.